-- 4.1 Upon receipt, each incoming delivery should be checked against the relevant documentation and physically verified by label description, type and quantity, against the relevant purchase order information including certificate of analysis and originated from approved suppliers.
+- 4.1 Upon receipt, each incoming delivery should be checked against the relevant documentation and physically verified by label description, type and quantity, against the relevant purchase order information including Certificate of Analysis (CoA) and Material Safety Data Sheet (MSDS) (where applicable) originated from approved suppliers.
 The consignment should be examined for uniformity and if necessary should be subdivided according to the supplier's lot numbers should the delivery comprise of more than one batch. - 4.2 All containers should be carefully inspected for tampering, contamination and damage and if necessary the suspected container or the entire delivery should be quarantined or set aside for further investigation.
-Records should be retained for each delivery. - 4.3 Delivery order should include the description of the goods, quality (if applicable), quantity, supplier details, supplier's batch number, the date of receipt and assigned batch number.
-Where current regulations state a period for retention of records, this should be followed. - 4.4 Products/cosmetics should remain in quarantine status until a given written release/rejected statement is issued by the authorised personnel. - 4.5 Products subject to specific storage requirements (e.g. narcotics, time and temperature sensitive products (TTSP) should be immediately identified and stored in accordance with the written procedure.
+Records should be retained for each delivery. - 4.3 Delivery order or equivalent document should include the description of the products/cosmetics, quality (if applicable), quantity, supplier details, supplier's batch number, date of receipt, assigned batch number and applicable transport and storage conditions.
+Where current regulations state a period for retention of records, this should be followed. - 4.4 Products/cosmetics should remain in quarantine status until a given written release/rejected statement is issued by the authorised personnel. - 4.5 Products subject to specific storage requirements (e.g. poisons, psychotropic substances and dangerous drugs, time and temperature sensitive products (TTSP))

+should be immediately identified and stored in accordance with the legislations and written procedure.